AnirudhBadri/corda/docs/source/hello-world-flow.rst

   state references
 * `Command` objects, which are added to the builder as commands

+It will modify the ``TransactionBuilder`` in-place to add these components to it.

 Verifying the transaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 We've now built our proposed transaction.
-Before we sign it, we should check that the proposed ledger update is valid, by running the transaction's contracts:
+Before we sign it, we should check that it represents a valid ledger update proposal by verifying the transaction, which will execute each of the transaction's contracts:

 .. container:: codeset